gwiza-muli/mp-sorting-maven/README.md

 * Samuel A. Rebelsky (starter code)

 Acknowledgements
-Mitch Paiva for helping me understand Sam's diagram on the DNF algorithm
+Mitch Paiva for helping me understand Sam's diagram on the DNF algorithm before I implemented it.
 * _Forthcoming_.

 This code may be found at <https://github.com/gwiza-muli/mp-sorting-maven.git>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-sorting-maven>.